 Representatives from NITC sponsored student groups coordinated with the Region X UTC regarding their student conference in October 2015.
+We are launching a Student Video Contest in January of 2016.
 Five students from the NITC partner campuses participated in the 3-minute thesis competition at the Transportation and Summit in September 2015.
-We launched a Student Video Contest in January of 2016.
-We received 6 entries from the University of Utah, Portland State University, University of Oregon, Oregon Institute of Technology, Whitman College, and Cornell University.